General HWH Questions

 It is always best to call ahead and get an appointment.
 People with appointments will be taken care of first.
 Without an appointment, you may not get service the same day you arrive.
-You can call us at 800-321-3494 or 563-724-3396.
-You can also email for an appointment at email@example.com.
+You can request an appointment online at "Request an Appointment".

 Can I get service performed at RV RALLIES?

 RV rallies are not the best place to get service.
 Due to time restrictions, area, weather conditions, and parts availability, repair at a rally may not be possible.
 At some rallies service may be performed on a limited basis.
 Not all repairs can be made at a rally.
 Check with the HWH booth at a rally for available service.
-Our Rally Schedule can be found at this link: ml33559
+Our Rally Schedule can be found at this link: HWH Trade Show & Rally Information